locallyoptimistic/LocallyOptimistic/content/post/kpis.md

 * Control for cohorts -- this should always be true for time-based KPIs.
 Remember that cohorts of different ages will mature in different times and make some apples-to-apples comparisons more difficult.

 Reviewing KPIs at the appropriate cadence will take a few iterations, but if you pair the affectability of a KPI and have an action plan already, then it'll help you take a structured approach to understanding and acting on the information if provides.

-## Everything else

-Now that you've settled on a reasonable set of KPIs that are affectable by your stakeholders and they have a reasonable sense of what to do as it moves around, how does it fit into the bigger picture?

-### Ensure that it makes sense for your organization

-Some KPIs may be very specific indeed, and only a few folks on a certain team will care.
-It's critical, however, that every KPI is related in some way to other KPIs elsewhere in the organization.
-Specifically, teams can't optimize in silos.
-Improving a KPI on one team should not come at the expense of another team.
-One ubiquitous example of this is bringing in lots of leads that don't end up converting down stream.
-Marketing may be crushing their top line goals but Product ends up overloaded with unqualified users who drop out of the acquisition funnel.

-Another example: Finance wants to achieve a specific profit margin in a business line, and they identify some cost cutting measures, which mean that some teams need to change their priorities.
-Both of those functions need to work together to determine how they'll achieve their objectives without creating friction.

-### KPIs die in darkness

-In addition to being aligned across teams, KPIs should be "vertically integrated".
-Consider a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) -- Company level KPIs are supported by Team level KPIs which are in turn supported by individual KPIs.
-It needn't be one to one, but there should not be any down stream KPIs which do not in some indirect way support an upstream KPI.
-Figuring out how they are related is a useful exercise and ensures everyone is working towards the same goals.
-I like to sketch these out and make visible to all teams.

-### Find a partner

-Every organization has a different level of data sophistication.
-In general though, you should find one stakeholder per team or function that will act as your thought partner.
-Work with this individual to iron out the details outlined above, including the actual definition of the KPI.
-For example, if you wanted to count the growth in Monthly Active Users, it's crucial that your definition and calculation lines up with what the business expects.

-* Does "monthly" mean past 30 days or as of the end of the previous full month?
-* What is an "active user"?
-At least one click?
-At least one share?
-And does everyone on the team agree with this defintion (hint: put this in your [data dictionary](https://www.locallyoptimistic.com/post/building-a-data-practice/))?
-* How are you thinking about growth?
-Is it vs. the last 30 days?
-This time last year?

-These are details that usually come at the end, but are important to iron out because they'll help provide the context for how to interpret the KPI.

 ## Conclusion